syncfusion-content/winui-docs/winui/DataGrid/GridLines.md

 ![WinUI DataGrid displays Horizontal Header Lines](GridLines_images/winui-datagrid-horizontal-header-lines.png)

-## DetailsViewDataGrid rows
+## Grid lines for Master-Details view

-SfDataGrid allows you to customize the grid lines visibility to DetailsViewDataGrid by setting the GridLinesVisibility and HeaderLinesVisibility properties like parent DataGrid.
+SfDataGrid allows you to customize the grid lines for Master-Details view also like parent DataGrid by changing the grid lines properties in GridViewDefinition.DataGrid.

 {% tabs %}
 {% highlight xaml %}